Diagnostic Radiography BSc (Hons)

 The UK is facing a shortage of numbers in this vital profession with more than half of radiology leaders saying they need more diagnostic radiographers to keep patients safe.

-The university's Talent Team, the careers and employability service, provide a wide range of support services to help you plan and prepare for your career options upon graduation.
+The university offers a range of support services to help you plan and prepare for your career options upon graduation.

 How to apply